Gorges du Verdon, Alpes-de-Haute-Provence visitors guide

-The Gorges du Verdon are found in central Provence, with the Var department to the south of the gorge and the Alpes-de-Haute-Provence department to the north.
+The Gorges du Verdon are found in central Provence, with the Var department to the south of the gorges and the Alpes-de-Haute-Provence department to the north.

 Exploring the Gorges du Verdon

-Walking: The path Sentier Martel passes 15km through the canyon, between the Point Sublime and the Chalet de la Maline, and for those who are not scared of heights, makes a fantastic walk.
+The path called the Sentier Martel passes 15 kilometres through the canyon, between the Point Sublime and the Chalet de la Maline, and for those who are not scared of heights, makes a fantastic walk.
 Common sense, walking boots, food and water are essential.
 Taxis and minibuses will escort you back to your car when you emerge.

 If you are in the canyon rather than at the top, the Styx du Verdon is a particularly attractive section.